schitresh/system-design/design_concepts/5_others/2_testing.md

 ## Quality Assurance
-- Multi testing strategy
+- Multi-testing strategy
 - Automation and script based testing
 - Measurement and reporting mechanism
 - Formal techical reviews

 ## Unit Testing
-- Focuses on individual units (functions, procedures) typically performed or automated by developers
+- Focuses on individual units (functions, procedures)
+  - Typically performed or automated by developers
 - Isolates sections of code and verifies its correctness
 - Helps to fix bugs early in the development cycle and enables to make changes quickly
 - Types